christianrm0821/crypto-automation-email/README.md

 - Scrapes the top headlines from CoinDesk, The New York Times (Business), and the Financial Times (Crypto & Finance).
 - Sends the aggregated headlines via email to the specified recipient (your email address).
-- Scheduled to run automatically at 8:00 AM daily using the `schedule` library.
 - Utilizes BeautifulSoup for web scraping and smtplib for email sending.

 ## Getting Started